 - If you are very talented and have an extremely good portfolio, you might get into an HNC, HND or degree course with less than the normal minimum academic requirements.

 - Gray's School of Art at Robert Gordon University offers a degree course in Three Dimensional Design.
-Entry requirements are 3 Highers at BBC including English and Art and Design.
+Entry requirements are 3 Highers at BBC including English or another English based subject and Art and Design or a technological subject.

 For art school courses you need to apply through UCAS.
 Some courses have a closing date of 15th January and others have the closing date of 24th March.